 You may also be in a situation in which you have decided that something you are supposed to do will be a bad idea in the long run.
 If so, once again try to find alternative routes to solve the situation in a way that will allow you to stop procrastinating without doing anything you will regret later on.

 While there may often be legitimate reasons for avoiding a responsibility, procrastination is never the answer.
-Try to figure out your reasons for putting things off so you can either accomplish your task or at least find an alternative route to solving your problems.
-You will feel much more accomplished and lead a happier life.
+Try to figure out your reasons for putting things off so you can either accomplish your task or at least find an alternative route to solving the problem.

 About the author: Jenna N. is a writer who loves to write about…everything.